 Ingredients Notes

 Tahini: you'll need tahini, a sesame paste that is a staple in Middle Eastern cooking.
 Be sure to stir the tahini well before measuring it out, as the oil can separate from the paste and settle at the top of the jar.
 While it may be tempting to reach for a cheaper, lower-quality tahini, investing in a good brand is worth the few extra dollars.
-A high-quality tahini will have a smooth texture and a rich, nutty flavor that will make a big difference in the final taste of your tahini sauce.
-For more tahini ideas check out my post Easy Tahini Sauce.
+A high-quality tahini will have a smooth texture and a rich, nutty flavor that will make a big difference in the final taste of your hummus.
+For more tahini ideas, check out my post, Easy Tahini Sauce.

 Instructions

-Transfer the hummus to a serving bowl and drizzle it with extra-virgin olive oil.
-Sprinkle the remaining 2 tablespoons of harissa paste over the top of the hummus for an extra kick of heat.
+Transfer the hummus to a serving bowl, drizzle with 1-2 tablespoons of extra virgin olive oil, and top with a spoonful of harissa paste for an extra burst of flavor.

-If you have any leftover harissa hummus, you can store it in an airtight container in the refrigerator for up to 5 days.
-Before serving, give it a good stir and add a drizzle of olive oil to freshen it up.
+- Storage & Meal Prep: Store leftover hummus in an airtight container in the refrigerator for up to 5 days.
+Before serving, stir well and drizzle with a little olive oil.

 Harrisa Hummus